Skip to content

 The Subway FAQ

-The Subway is obtained through a lottery system.
+The Subway permits are obtained through a lottery system.
 Use PermitSnag to track availability and get notified when cancellations occur.

-When is the best time to get a The Subway?
+When is the best time to visit The Subway?

 Check with the managing agency for current season dates.
 Weekdays generally have better availability than weekends.